Abdullah204/GUC-autoEval/README.md

 6- navigate to the folder downloaded and select the folder

-7- open the evaluate academics site using *THIS* url : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx .
+7- open the evaluate academics site using *THIS* url : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx

 or open it in new tab from the admin system.

-8- a popup should appear , click ok/cancel.

-9- choose the instructor you want to evaluate
+9- choose the instructor you want to evaluate.

-10- another popup should appear , enter a number from 0 (strongly agree ) to 5 (strongly disagree) or nothing if you dont want to autofill.
+10- a popup should appear , enter a number from 0 (strongly agree ) to 5 (strongly disagree) or nothing if you dont want to autofill.

-11- evaluation is done.(enter -1) again for the popup you can now move on to another instructor.
+11- evaluation is done. you can now move on to another instructor.

 # scale